gvwilson/safety/01_intro/index.md

 companies' profitability and individuals are almost never fined, much less jailed.

 Much of what institutions force us to go through is [security theater](g:security-theater) intended to make us believe something is being done rather than to actually make us safer.
-Requiring people to take off their shoes at airports is one example; random searches of backpacks and bags at the entrance to the subway is another, since it's hard to imagine that a would-be attacker *wouldn't* just go to another entrance.
-(Bruce Schneier's blog [@SchnBlog] has many examples of security theater and the harm it does.)
+Requiring people to take off their shoes at airports is one example; random searches of backpacks and bags at the entrance to the subway is another, since it's hard to imagine that a would-be attacker *wouldn't* just go to another entrance. ([[Schneier2020](b:Schneier2020)] has many examples of security theater and the harm it does.)

 Security theater is counter-productive because it encourages us to cut corners in ways that actually make us *less* safe.
 For example, forcing